luizassano/spotify-clone-teste/backend/challenge.md

 - [ ] use [Postgres] or [Mongo] as your database
 - [ ] use [Sequelize] or [Mongoose] as your [ORM]

-## Just finished? ðŸ’¯
+## Just finished?

 Great work!
 Send it to suporte@classsit.com.br.
-You will receive and answer back from our side in 3 business days ðŸ?ƒðŸ?ƒ
+You will receive and answer back from our side in 3 business days

 [node]: https://nodejs.org/
 [express]: https://expressjs.com/